By Clerk.io on 24/01/18 16:33

 For a while impulse buying was the exclusive domain of retail stores, as they were the first ones to study the customer buying behavior.
 That is not true anymore.
-E-tailers have moved into the personal selling market and conquered online shopping impulse buying.
-To this end, UIE found that around 40% of the online buyers have succumbed to impulse buying.
+E-tailers have moved into the personal selling market and conquered impulse buying, online.
+In fact, UIE found that around 40% of the online buyers have succumbed to impulse buying at some point.

 So what can you do to to increase your impulse buying on your web shop.

 Online customers are savvy, they come to your site to get exactly what they need, but does the purchase have to stop there?
-We think not, nowadays there are tools that automatically analyze their behavior and give relevant, completely personalized recommendations.
+We think not.
+Nowadays, there are tools that automatically analyze customer behavior and give relevant, completely personalized recommendations.
 So instead of proposing sweets to a diabetic buyer, they suggest stevia.
 There is nothing more accurate than online personalization when it is implemented the right way.

 Learn about Clerk.io recommendation and see if it’s right for you

 Add to Basket Suggestions